hyeon9/Splice-decoder/README.md

       bash Main.sh {Make_input | DS_mapping | ORF_mapping | Simulation | Scoring} ${Your.config}

-* If you use SLURM, modifying configure file and using this command
+* If you use SLURM, use this command to submit your job

       sbatch Main.sh {Make_input | DS_mapping | ORF_mapping | Simulation | Scoring | all} ${Your.config}